wiloon/blog/content/post/archive-1/2014-03-08-enable-or-disable-hibernate-option-in-windows-7.md

 D. Now go back to Start menu to see the new Hibernate entry.
-That’s it!
+That's it!